Many of us take our daily run in the city. But there is something special about going on vacation, waking up early, and taking a run on the beach.

-You can run barefoot on the beach.
+Now, you can run barefoot on the beach.
 But you run the risk of twisting an ankle due to lack of stability.
-Stepping on obstacles like driftwood, hard rocks, shells, or even a crab adds an extra challenge.
+Stepping on things like driftwood, hard rocks, shells, or even a crab adds an extra challenge.

 Our best overall choice is the New Balance Minimus TR, as they’re well-cushioned, have a rubber outsole for excellent traction, and provide great protection for your feet.

 We’ve reviewed five shoes that would be ideal for your next vacation.